SspStark/AI-ML/README.md

 Data --> ML Software --> Intelligent Program (or) ML Model (or) Prediction function.

-“Prediction” refers to the output of an algorithm after it has been trained on a historical dataset and applied to new data when forecasting the likelihood of a particular outcome.
+“Prediction” refers to the output of an algorithm after it has been trained on a given old dataset and applied to new data when predicting the possibility of a particular outcome.

 **Types of Data**
 - Structured Data